Pressure treated lumber remains the number one material for deck construction because it has the right combination of:

 Did you know that many decks finished with other materials have frames built of pressure treated lumber due to its dependability?

-We cover the pros & cons of pressure treated lumber, the costs of the material and installation and how to save money on deck construction.
+We cover the pros & cons of pressure treated lumber, the costs of the deck material and deck installation and how to save money on deck construction.
 If you’re looking for a deck builder, we can help you find a qualified, pre-screened contractor where you live.